universedocs/Universe-Docs/README.md

 8. Each things are completely automatable using no code features
 9. Documents follow a model
 10. Open source
+11. Functionality is residing server and client!
+No worries about internet connection!

 It is the new way for the application!
 Hope developer recognise it!